viviangichuregithub/Code-Challenge-1/README.md

 ## Table of Contents

-- Challenge 1: Chai Calculator
+- Chai Calculator
-- Challenge 2: Boda Fare Estimator
+- Boda Fare Estimator
-- Challenge 3: Mobile Money Fee Estimator
+- Mobile Money Fee Estimator
+- Project Setup
 - Technologies Used
 - Author

-## Challenge 1: Chai Calculator
+## Chai Calculator

 This challange helps calculate the exact ingredients needed to prepare a given number of cups of chai (tea).
 It is designed to prompt the user for input (the amout of cups that they want to make) ,